Why am I writing here?

 What is Muscle Computing?

 I think it is cool to make machines to do manual work.
 Computers should do muscle work, and muscles should do computing; That is why the name is Muscle Computing.
-People who like to learning about solving real physical problems using computers might find those pages useful.
+People who like to learn about solving real physical problems using computers might find those pages useful.